Birth centres (midwife-led units) can be more homely than labour wards. We run you through what to expect when you have your baby there.

 Your midwife will check your baby’s heartbeat more regularly, using a small handheld device to listen to their heart every 15 minutes.
 If you are labouring in water, your baby’s heart rate can be monitored with a waterproof Doppler.
 Alternatively, the midwife might ask you to move your bump above the water temporarily so a standard monitor can be used (Yinglin et al, 2014).

 Your midwife will also regularly check the birthing pool water temperature.
-They’ll record any observations on a chart called a partogram (NICE, 2014).
+They’ll record any observations in your notes (NICE, 2014).

 When it’s time and you’re ready to push your baby out, your midwife will help you find a comfortable position for giving birth (NICE, 2014).
 They will offer much more frequent observations and examinations at this stage, possibly listening to your baby’s heart rate every five minutes (NICE, 2014).